Giacomino123/Image-Retrieval-for-Visual-Geolocalization-Extension-and-Experiment/README.md

 `$ python3 train.py --dataset_name=pitts30k --backbone=resnet50conv4 --aggregation=gem`

-you can easily use ResNets cropped at conv4 or conv5.
-#### Add a fully connected layer
-To add a fully connected layer of dimension 2048 to GeM pooling:

-`$ python3 train.py --dataset_name=pitts30k --backbone=resnet50conv4 --aggregation=gem --fc_output_dim=2048`

-#### Add PCA
-To add PCA to a NetVLAD layer just do:

-`$ python3 eval.py --dataset_name=pitts30k --backbone=resnet50conv4 --aggregation=netvlad --pca_dim=2048 --pca_dataset_folder=pitts30k/images/train`

-where _pca_dataset_folder_ points to the folder with the images used to compute PCA.
-In the paper we compute PCA's principal components on the train set as it showed best results.
-PCA is used only at test time.
-#### Evaluate trained models
 To evaluate the trained model on other datasets (this example is with the St Lucia dataset), simply run

 `$ python3 eval.py --backbone=resnet50conv4 --aggregation=gem --resume=logs/default/YYYY-MM-DD_HH-mm-ss/best_model.pth --dataset_name=st_lucia`